nachoesmite/vlab1/deployment/README.md

    4. Configure the dictionary services as follows:
       1. Service type: *ClusterIP*
       2. Service is exposed on port: *4000*
-3. Provision your **Dictionary" deployment and service
+3. Provision your *Dictionary* deployment and service
 4. Verify your deployment and service are happy!
 5. Verify you can get a list of words from the dictionary service (/api/v1/words)
 6. Hangman Service: Create a deployment and service